dwhelan/training/js/README.md

 ```sh
 npm run jasmine
 ```
-Also, when you first run, you may will an error like `Approved file does not exist`.
+Also, when you first run, you may will see an error like `Approved file does not exist`.
 In the `gilded_rose` folder delete the `.approved.txt` file and rename the `.received.txt` file to `.approved.txt`.

 ## Webstorm IDE
 [WebStorm](https://www.jetbrains.com/webstorm/specials/webstorm/webstorm.htm) is a great IDE with a free 30 day trial.